cardano-community/guild-operators/docs/Scripts/cntools-common.md

-!> Note that if you'd like to use Import function to import a Daedalus/Yoroi based 15 or 24 word wallet seed, please ensure that you've rebuilt your `cardano-node` using instructions [here]() or alternately ensure that `cardano-address` and `bech32` are available in your $PATH environment variable.

 This chapter describes some common tasks for wallet and pool creation when running CNTools in Online mode.
 CNTools contains more functionality not described here.

 !> Familiarize yourself with the Online workflow of creating wallets and pools on the Testnet.
-You can then move on to test the [Offline Workflow](#offline-workflow).
+You can then move on to test the [Offline Workflow](Scripts/cntools#offline-workflow).
 The Offline workflow means that the private keys never touch the Online node.
 When comfortable with both the online and offline CNTools workflow, it's time to deploy what you learnt on the mainnet.

+### Create and register a stake pool
-Step by Step guide to create a pool with CNTools in Online mode
+Step by Step guide to create a pool with CNTools in Online mode:

 * [Create Wallet](#create-wallet) - a wallet is needed for pledge and to pay for pool registration fee
 * [Create Pool](#create-pool) - create the necessary pool keys